ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 It is desirable to reuse any typing information associated with the messages across such protocol boundaries to minimize the cost associated with type registrations and maximize interoperability.
-With the CMW format described in this document protocol designers do not need to update protocol specifications to support different conceptual messages.
+With the CMW format described in this document, protocol designers do not need to update protocol specifications to support different conceptual messages.
 This approach reduces the implementation effort for developers to support different attestation technologies.
 For example, an implementer of a Relying Party application does not need to parse